Maxim0101/Maxim0101/README.md

 ## 🏗️ Projects

-Currently in the process of bringing my files and work to GitHub.
-Below is a mix of work-in-progress and completed projects.
+Below is a mix of **some** of my work-in-progress and completed projects.

 ### 🚧 Work-in-Progress